 The DPJL applies to ‘controllers’ and ‘processors’.
 A controller determines the purposes and means of processing personal data and a processor is responsible for processing personal data on behalf of a controller and in accordance with the controller’s instructions.

 Data controllers are subject to a number of statutory duties under the DPJL.
-This guidance sets out those general duties as part of an overall principle of accountability, helping organisations fully understand their obligations, as well as to promote good practice.
+The guidance on this page titled 'Duties of Data Controllers' sets out those general duties as part of an overall principle of accountability, helping organisations fully understand their obligations, as well as to promote good practice.